voshawn/functional-meetup/meetup-08/PITCHME.md

 - When not to use
 @ulend

+---
+### Glossary
+@ul[list-content-verbose]
+- *Command:* Used to instruct an application to do something and named in the imperative: register account, transfer funds, mark fraudulent activity.
+A command is dispatched to its corresponding handler using a router.
+- *Router:* Maps a command to its corresponding handler function or aggregate module.
+@ulend

+---
 ### Glossary - Events
 @ul[list-content-verbose]
 - *Event sourcing:* Application state changes are modelled as a stream of domain events.
 An aggregate’s current state is built by replaying its domain events: `f(state, event) => state`